Inkjin Tattoo Guides

 Matching Your Vision to the Right Specialist

-Start with your reference images, not with an artist.
-Collect 20 to 30 images of tattoos you love and look for the common thread.
-Are the lines thick or thin?
-Is there heavy shading or clean open space?
-Color or black and grey?
-Organic shapes or geometric precision?
-These answers map directly to style families.
-If your collection shows mostly delicate botanicals with no outlines, you need a fine line or illustrative artist.
-If it is packed with vivid color portraits, you need a color realism specialist.
-The reference images do the sorting for you.
+Don't start with an artist.
+Start with your reference images.
+Find 20 or 30 tattoos that are your favourite, and find the common thread.
+Do they have thick or thin lines?
+Is there heavy shading or is there clean, open space?
+Colour or black and grey?
+Organic shapes or geometric?
+These tell you where the style families sit.
+If your reference images are filled with delicate botanicals and don't have outlines, you're looking for a fine line or an illustrative artist.
+If your reference images are filled with colour portraits, you're looking for a colour realism artist.
+The reference images should do the work for you.

 Portfolio Clues That Reveal True Style Mastery